Exhibition Blocks

 Add an Image Block to display an image for an object, an exhibition asset, or an image available at a publicly available, external URL.

-You can adjust image quality and display and decide whether or not to show captions or allow zooming.
+You can adjust image quality and display and decide whether or not to show captions or allow zoom.
 You can also add a link.

-Use the animations tab to fade in or fade the image up, down, left, or right, or scale or rotate it.
+Use the animations tab at right (*) to fade in or fade the image up, down, left, or right, or scale or rotate it.

 Video Block